fabricioanciaes/fexlguide/docs/characters/vulcano-rosso.md

 ### 3 Bar Super Sequence

 !!! quote "Accelerando(214214K/64K) (Cancel on 12th Hit) > Ponte Dei Sospiri (236236P/46P) (Cancel on 3rd hit > Accelerando(214214K/64K)" If you HAVE to spend 3 bars, this is the most damaging Super Sequence.
-Unless this will definitely kill though, this is basically never worth the bar.
+Unless this will definitely kill though, this is never worth the bar.